30 Second Summary Takeaway

 - Capital Cost: Coolant centrifuges are capital-intensive equipment.
 Though their payback period is relatively short, the initial cost can be daunting to first-time customers.

 - Sophisticated Construction: An industrial centrifuge is a high-speed machine with intricate moving parts.
 It is a mechanical separating machine that requires maintenance.
 Comparatively, a filter is much simpler to operate than a centrifuge.
+See our disc centrifuge parts glossary for an overview of key components.

 - Auxiliary Utilities Needed: A self-cleaning centrifuge requires clean, potable water to operate the sludge ejection system.
 In addition, a centrifuge may also require compressed air (for sludge pumps).
 Filters don't need these additional utilities.